 Sadly, the Bernese Mountain Dogs were never bred and we lost both of our beloved girls in 2011.
 We have pretty high standards here at Heidelberr Farms.
 Only animals which are free of potential physical or temperamental issues–whether canine or camelid–are bred.
 We feel strongly that the health of the herd in the future depends on the breeding decisions made today.

-The name stuck and the rest is history.
-And that’s how a family of Scots-Irish descent came to own Swiss and then Canadian dogs while raising South American camelids under the banner of a German name.
+Well, anyway, rather than spending any more time agonizing over a separate farm name, the name Heidelberr stuck and the rest is history.
+And that’s how a family of Scots-Irish descent came to own Swiss and then Canadian and Scottish dogs while raising South American camelids under the banner of a German name.

 Which is all pretty much normal around here.